spyfu/spyfu-vuex-helpers/README.md

 <a name="find-instance-then"></a>
 ### findInstanceThen

-Often, you'll need to keep multiple copies of the same piece of state.
+This function helps with keeping multiple copies of the same state.
 One way to do this is for your state to be nothing more than an array of objects.
-The `findInstanceThen` helper can be used to map your mutations to a particular instance.
+The `findInstanceThen` helper can then be used to map your mutations to a particular instance.

 ```js
 import { findInstanceThen } from 'spyfu-vuex-helpers';